Are you a theatre director or theatre designer looking for a context in which to examine your artistic process and/or explore new artistic paths?

 The Master in Theatre at the Toneelacademie Maastricht offers you an inspiring program that combines a focus on Artistic Research with extensive mentoring of your Artistic Project.

 - An intensive organized program with seminars, workshops, meetings, and mentoring.
 You get a challenging and varied input to help you develop your Artistic Project and accompanying Research.

 - An individualized itinerary in which you choose your own specific mentors relevant for your Artistic Project and Research.

 - An ongoing critical discussion with your peers, guest lecturers, theatre-makers and organizers, and professionals and master students from other disciplines.
 Through these exchanges, you develop your discourse and vocabulary.

-- A hands-on training where your artistic practice is central.
+- Hands-On training where your artistic practice is central.
 You finish the Master with an Artistic Project that will be presented within the professional field.

 The 3 semesters are spread over 2 years.
 All meetings are scheduled on Mondays and Tuesdays in Maastricht or on location.
 The majority of collective sessions are organized during the first semester (September-December 2018) allowing you to combine the Master in Theatre with other activities.